All Posts

 Check Backlinks of a Web Property

 Backlinks are one of the highest ranking factors in Google and many other search engines.
 These are links to your site (or the website you are going to purchase) from an outside site.
 They often have anchor text, which is the part of the URL that explains what the link is.
 The better the site linking to you (in the eyes of the search engine), the better the boost/juice you get from them.
+You can check previous articles on how to research the domain name, or how to sell your online business.

 Domain Name Tools